tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Not on purpose—scout’s honor.
 It’s just that I can’t help myself.

-“God no. If this state had the death penalty, you’d skip the line three times over.”
+“Hell no. If this state had the death penalty, you’d skip the line three times over.”

 Another drag.

 Another stormcloud.

-Jonah finds his voice, or what's left of it.
 “Then why did you just tell me that—”

 “You won’t end up in prison because by the end of tonight, you won't exist.”

 The implication hangs in the air like a guillotine.

 The kid shrinks.
 His arms wrap around himself, protective, horrified.
-He thinks I'm talking about the monster coming for reprisals.
-He's only half right.
+He probably thinks I'm talking about the monster coming for reprisals.
+He'd be half right.

 “You're innocent,” I tell him.
-“I know that much.
-Same as all the other murder-suicides in this nowhere town.
+“Same as all the other murder-suicides.
 Like you, they were victims: just an audience to their nightmares, no different than my sister.”

 He blinks.
-“Your sister?”

 Christ.

 There goes my motormouth.

-“What happened to your sister?” he presses.
+“What happened to your sister?” he asks.

 “Same thing that happened to you, only she didn’t botch the suicide.”

 I heave a sigh, ashing my cigarette onto the floor.
 “That’s why I’m so interested in your case, I guess.
-It's personal.
-I’d like to know the name of the monster that did this to you—that did this to her.”
+I’d like to know the name of the monster that did this to you—that did this to *her*.”

 His eyes unfocus with the sort of detached dread that makes the thousand-yard stare look nearsighted.
 “I'm sorry,” he whispers.
-“I can’t tell you its name.”
+“I can’t… I can't tell you its name.”

 “Sure you can.”

+He shakes his head.
 “No, you don’t understand.
 All of this started the second I learned that thing’s name.
 If I speak it.
 If you hear it, then—”

-“It’ll come for me next?”
+“It’ll come for me next.”

 I lean forward to look him in the eyes.

-“Jonah, listen to me.
-I’ve been doing this job for a long time.
-Too long.
-Hunting monsters.
-Purging legends.
-I’ve done my research, so I know that I’m putting my life on the line hearing the name of your boogeyman, and that’s sort of the point.”
+“I'm counting on it.”

+He recoils, a quiet horror about him.
 “You make it sound like you *want* to die.”

 "Maybe I do."

 I crush the smoke on the armrest.
 Hack another cough.
 This one's got a bit of blood with the phlegm.

+Lovely.

 "Or maybe I don’t get a say in the matter."

-His voice is small.
-"Shit...
-Cancer?"

-"Leukemia.
-Stage 4.
+“Is it…?”

+"Leukemia,” I tell him.
+“Stage 4.
 Doc figures I’ve got another year in me, assuming I kick the habit.
 A few months if I don’t.
 You can do the math on that yourself.”

-“God—I'm sorry, man.
-My mother died of leukemia.
+His gaze turns downward.
+“My mother died of leukemia.
 It's an awful disease.”

+It is, but when it nets me this kind of emotional buy-in, it's at least useful.

-I glance at the clock: 10:35 PM.
+I glance at the clock on the wall.
+It's 10:35 PM.

-Time to pick up the pace.
+That means it's time to pick up the pace.

-“Yeah, sure—it's the worst.
-Listen, I’m not looking for sympathy.
-I’m trying to tell you I know the stakes, that I’m dead whether I like it or not, so there’s nothing you’re protecting me from.”
+“Listen, I’m not looking for sympathy, kid.
+I’m telling you I know the stakes.
+I’m dead whether I like it or not, so there’s nothing you’re protecting me from.”

+Jonah shifts in his blankets, like there's something eating him inside.
 “It's not just about protecting you,” he sputters.
-“This thing doesn’t just make you kill yourself, it makes you kill—”
+“This thing doesn’t just make you kill yourself.
+It makes you kill—”

-“I already know all that.
+“I already know that.
 What I need from you is its *name*.”

 He sucks back a breath, grimacing.
-This is him having a crisis of conscience, battling his morals.
+He's having a crisis of conscience, battling his morals.
 He doesn’t think I know what I’m getting into, that he can save me some suffering if only he keeps his big mouth shut.

 But I don’t have time for heroics.